bithatch/tnfs-java/sdk/README.md

 ## Obtaining The SDK

-The latest SDK is available in the [RELEASES](Release) section.
-Complete builds are only available for a select number of architectures and operating systems.
+The latest development SDK is available from my [Downloads](https://bithatch.co.uk/?page_id=344) page.
+Or official released builds in the [RELEASES](https://github.com/bithatch/tnfs-java/releases) section here when they are made avvailable.

+Complete native builds are only available for a select number of architectures and operating systems.
 If yours is not on the list, cross-platform builds of the SDK are available too.
 You'll just need a Java runtime.

 ## Installation